Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Acknowledgments

 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences for the support and hospitality during the programme (Anti-diffusive dynamics: from sub-cellular to astrophysical scales (ADI)) when work on this paper was discussed.
 The authors would like to thank Rui Ke, Mingyun Cao, A. Sladkomedova, Ting Wu, Xu Chu, Rameswar Singh, Jinbang Yuan, T.S.
 Hahm, and G. Dif-Pradalier for many enlightening discussions.

 This work was supported by: the Ministry of Science and Technology of the People’s Republic of China under Grant No. 2024YFE03190004, 2022YFE03100004; the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences under Award No. DE-FG02-04ER54738; the Sci DAC ABOUND Project, scw1832; the EPSRC under Grant No. EP/R014604/1; the National Natural Science Foundation of China under Grant Nos.
-12375210 and 12305238; the Science and Technology Department of Sichuan Province under Nos.
-2025ZNSFSC0059; the Southwestern Institute of Physics Project under No. 202301XWCX001-02; R\&D Programs of `KSTAR Experimental Collaboration and Fusion Plasma Research (EN2501-16)' and `High Performance Fusion Simulation R\&D (EN2541-11)' through Korea Institute of Fusion Energy (KFE) funded by the Government funds.
+12575237 and 12305238; the Nuclear Technology R\&D Program under Grant No. HJSYF2024(02); the Science and Technology Department of Sichuan Province under No. 2025ZNSFSC0059; the Southwestern Institute of Physics Project under No. 202301XWCX001-02; R\&D Programs of ``High Performance Tokamak Plasma Research \& Development (code No. EN2601-17)'', ``Korea-US Collaboration Research for High Performance Plasma on Tungsten Divertor (EN2603-02)'', and ``High Performance Fusion Simulation R\&D (EN2641-12)'' through the Korea Institute of Fusion Energy (KFE) funded by the Government funds, Republic of Korea; the National Research Foundation (NRF) of Korea under Grant No. RS-2023-00281272.